 My absolute favorite novel (or possibly anything ever) is Jane Eyre by Charlotte Brontë.
 I first read this book when I was 15, and I find it a constant source of happiness.
 It is the very ideal of a book for me.
 The above picture was taken in the gardens of Renishaw Hall (which played Thornfield in the 1973 adaptation), and obviously, I was thrilled to be there!
-In addition to keeping up to date with everything Jane Eyre, I have a book blog called Bookish Whimsy, where I talk about books and the other things I love.
-I live in California, and work in science.
+In addition to maintaining this website, I also have an Eyre-devoted blog called The Eyre Guide where I talk more personally about the novel.
+When I'm not talking about the novel, I enjoy the perks of living in California, and of working in a science lab.

 About this website: I first created it in 2006, with just a simple page of comparisons and opinions on the different adaptations I had seen.
 As I collected more bits of information relating to Jane Eyre, I thought it would nice to put them up someplace, and my Eyre Guide website seemed the most suitable.